 This Ordinance will reduce emissions of fluorinated greenhouse gases from mobile and stationary cooling installations through provisions on leakproofness and labelling of the installations and on recovery and return of the refrigerants used.

 4. China

+China has surpassed the United States as the world’s largest greenhouse gas emitter.
+In 2011, China was the world leader in renewable energy technology investments, spending $52 billion.

+i.
+Targets

-China has set binding targets to reduce energy consumption per unit of GDP by 16 percent, cut CO2 emissions per unit of GDP by 17 percent, and raise the proportion of non-fossil fuels in the overall primary energy mix to 11.4 percent.
+Under China’s 12th Five Year Plan, the government set set binding targets to reduce energy consumption per unit of GDP by 16 percent, cut CO2 emissions per unit of GDP by 17 percent, and raise the proportion of non-fossil fuels in the overall primary energy mix to 11.4 percent.
+At the Copenhagen Climate Change Summit in 2009, the Chinese government signaled its goal to reduce the carbon emissions intensity per unit of GDP by 40-45% from 2005 levels by 2020.

 Transformation and upgrading of traditional industries